Cynthia (Cina) Pelayo on ‘Children of Chicago’ and Life as a Writer!

 HT: What is your favorite experience in becoming a mentor for the HWA?

-CP: Working with new and young writers.
-They are excited to learn and grow and I just love being able to motivate people to do what they want.
+CP: Working with new and young writers is always inspiring.
+They are excited to learn and grow, and I just love being able to motivate people to pursue their passions.
 Writing is tough.
 It’s lonely.
 You have to do it by yourself.
-There isn’t anyone that can sit at the computer with you, and so just to know that I can be there via email cheering someone on makes me feel like I’m doing some good.
-I wish someone was there for me like that a long time ago when I started writing.
+There isn’t anyone who can sit at the computer with you, and so just knowing that I can be there via email, cheering someone on, makes me feel like I’m doing some good.
+Recently, while mentoring a group of writers, one of them mentioned drawing inspiration from their experiences with wirklich gute Casinos ohne Limit, where they noticed how the lack of restrictions fostered a sense of creativity and freedom—an idea they brought into their storytelling.
+Hearing their perspective reminded me how crucial it is to find those moments of liberation in an otherwise demanding craft.
+I wish someone had been there for me like that a long time ago when I started writing.

 HT: You’ve also been a mentor for Pitch Wars in 2020.
 Would you be able to share a bit more about what Pitch Wars is to our readers and how the experience was for you?